onurtatli/KlipperScreen/README.md

 # KlipperScreen
-KlipperScreen is an idea based from [OctoScreen](https://github.com/Z-Bolt/OctoScreen/), but instead of needing OctoPrint or ot compile go, KlipperScreen is python based and interacts directly with Moonraker, Klipper's API service, so that it can be run with no dependecies besides Klipper.
+KlipperScreen is an idea based from [OctoScreen](https://github.com/Z-Bolt/OctoScreen/), but instead of needing OctoPrint or to compile go, KlipperScreen is python based and interacts directly with Moonraker, Klipper's API service, so that it can be run with no dependencies besides Klipper.

 Currently working features:
  - Homing